-- They are indigenous to South and Central America, where they are found in a number of forested habitats.
+- They are indigenous to South and Central America, where they are found in several forested habitats.

 - Howler monkeys are folivores and mostly eat the leaves of trees.

-- There is no specific breeding season of howler monkeys.
+- There is no specific breeding season for howler monkeys.
 Females usually reproduce once after every two years.
 A female usually gives birth to only a single baby.

 - Howler monkeys are social and live in troops.
 A troop has 3 to 20 members.

-- Howler monkeys are well-known for their loud howls, which can be clearly heard at the distance of 4.8 km (3 miles).
+- Howler monkeys are well-known for their loud howls, which can be heard at a distance of 4.8 km (3 miles).
 They can make it due to the enlarged hyoid bone in the throat.